Have questions about the camp? Not sure what to expect? Read on to see the questions we get asked the most.

 Do campers receive an evaluation that is distributed to college coaches?

 Yes, every camper receives a detailed camp evaluation of their individual abilities.
-This evaluation includes insights from their dedicated camp coach that worked with them throughout the week, as well as Paul Biancardi, Director of Scouting for ESPN.com, Coach Bilas, Coach Searby, and Coach Odom.
+This evaluation includes insights from their dedicated camp coach that worked with them throughout the week, as well as Paul Biancardi, Director of Scouting for ESPN.com, Coach Bilas, Coach Searby, and other college evaluators.
 It is at the camper's discretion whether or not they circulate their evaluation outside of the camp, but if they so choose, the evaluation will distributed to our collective network of college coaching contacts.

 Do I have to be invited to attend the Jay Bilas Skills Camp?